CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.2 Personal.md

 #### ORP.2.A4 Regulations for the use of external personnel

 In the case of employment of external personnel, this must, like all employees, be obliged to comply with applicable laws, regulations and internal regulations.
 External or non-permanent deployed personnel can be treated like visitors and MUST be supervised in security relevant areas.
-In the case of long-term employed third-party personnel, in turn, this MUST be assigned to his or her duties in a similar way to their own employees.
+In the case of long-term employed third-party personnel, in turn, this MUST be instructed in their tasks similar to their own employees.
 For such employees, a substitution regime MUST also be introduced.
 On their departure MUST be carried out in accordance with its own personnel a regulated transfer and return of the work results and possibly handed out access permissions.

 #### ORP.2.A5 Confidentiality agreements for the use of outside personnel